-Yes, level® has three conformance thresholds within the standard.
-Products can be awarded a level® 1, level® 2 or level® 3 compliance mark based on their contribution and points achieved. level® 3 is the highest award a product can achieve and is similar to a platinum ranking in the LEED® rating system.
+Yes, LEVEL has three conformance thresholds within the standard.
+Products can be awarded a LEVEL 1, LEVEL 2 or LEVEL 3 compliance mark based on the number of points achieved in various environmental and social impact areas.
+LEVEL 3 is the highest threshold a product can reach and is similar to a platinum ranking in the LEED rating system.

 No product can claim it is “LEED® Certified”, but level® certified products may contribute to the required attributes LEED® and other green ratings systems require.
 With level®, material composition, life cycle analysis (LCA), recycled percentage composition, chemicals, and eco and human health impacts are accounted for.
 The level® sustainability certification can account for more attributes than any other standard.
 Your manufacturer’s representative can help you determine how the product will help contribute to the rating system you’re using.
 However with level®, the process becomes simplified.

 While level® can’t claim to change the world we live in, the standard gives manufacturers the ability to begin to move down the path of sustainability by providing them a way to report their product’s environmental impact.

 level® provides the opportunity to look at products through a consistent metric and judge them on the attributes you consider most important when it comes to sustainability.